 George Crocker was an attorney.
 He was a Massachusetts State Senator from 1880 to 1884, and subsequently served as a member of the Massachusetts Railroad Commission.

-He died in May of 1913.
-Annie Crocker continued to live at 343 Commonwealth until her death in September of 1929.
-She is shown as the owner on the 1917 and 1928 Bromley maps, and was the assessed owner through 1929; her heirs were the assessed owners in 1930.
+George Crocker, Sr., died in May of 1913.
+Annie Crocker continued to live at 343 Commonwealth with their two unmarried children, Muriel and Lyneham Crocker.
 She also continued to maintain a home in Cohasset.

-In July of 1931, the Garland School of Homemaking (later to become Garland Junior College) acquired 343 Commonwealth from the Institution for Savings in Roxbury.
+On July 1, 1931, 343 Commonwealth was acquired from the Institution for Savings in Roxbury by the Garland School of Home Making (later to become Garland Junior College).
 It had acquired 341 Commonwealth one month earlier.

 Both properties were shown as vacant in the 1931-1933 City Directories, but had been converted into dormitories by 1934.